 Commercial Joint Caulking

 Expansion joints can be found on almost all sizeable commercial buildings.
-Expansion joints are a mid-structure seperation created in order to relieve stress put on the building from natural building movement.
+Expansion joints are a mid-structure separation created in order to relieve stress put on the building from natural building movement.
 Joints must remain watertight, but flexible over time.
-Depending on the expansion and contraction of the walls, a joint is due for maintenance on average every 10 years.
+Like the majority of important building parts, these expansion joints require maintenance, and the maintenance Major Painting offers is joint caulking.

 Caulking is used to fill areas and holes in a building in order to make the building airtight.
 This helps protect the building from environmental damage such as water causing damage by entering the insides of the walls.
 Traditionally, caulking was referred to making wooden ships waterproof and used to fill leaks in ships should they occur.
 Currently, caulking has a bit more uses when applied to a building such as insulation and noise prevention, however, protecting your building from harmful environmental effects is still the top priority.